Chart Color Schemes

 Aubin Grove shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 36.5% of residents currently enrolled in formal education.
-This includes 16.3% in primary education, 8.8% in secondary education, and 4.8% pursuing tertiary education.
+Educational participation is high, with 36.5% currently enrolled in formal education.
+This includes 16.3% in primary, 8.8% in secondary, and 4.8% in tertiary education.

 Frequently Asked Questions - Education